jillesca/CLEUR-DEVNET-3707/README.md

 ## Notes

-- You can easily run out of OpenAI 4k tokens in your replies from netconf, so is important to filter data to what AI could need.
+- You can easily run out of OpenAI tokens in your replies from netconf, so is important to filter data to what AI could need.
 - Repeated alarms are suppresed by Grafana, this is controlled by [the grafana policy file,](grafana/config/policies.yaml)
   - If you are testing continously, run `./build_run_grafana.sh` to destroy and create the container.
-  - Not an ideal scenario, but wasn't able to find a proper solution on the time given.
+  - This isn't an ideal scenario, but a proper solution wasn't found within the given time.
 - From time to time, the answers from the LLM are lost and not sent to webex.
 You can find them on the terminal output.
 - This is the second iteration of this exercise.
 The first one was [presented at Cisco Impact 2023](https://github.com/jillesca/open_telemetry_network_impact)

 ## Troubleshooting

-Sometimes the CML lab is not reachable from your laptop.
-When this happens usually is a connectivity issue between the devices and the bridge of CML.
+If the CML lab is not reachable from your laptop, it's usually due to a connectivity issue between the devices and the CML bridge.
+Here are some steps to resolve this:

-- One way to fix this issue is to flap several times the management interface (G1) of the devices.
+- Try flapping the management interface (G1) of the devices several times.
-- Ping from the devices to their Gateway (10.10.20.255)
+- Ping from the devices to their Gateway (10.10.20.255).
-- Go to the DevBox 10.10.20.50 developer/C1sco12345 and ping the managment interface of the devices
+- Go to the DevBox 10.10.20.50 (credentials: developer/C1sco12345) and ping the management interface of the devices.

-Usually after around 5 minutes the connectivity starts to work.
+Connectivity usually starts to work after about 5 minutes.

 In more drastic cases, restart the cat8kv from the CML GUI.